Our UK team sets the record straight on how to sit in stillness.

 The first time I ever stepped into a yoga studio, I had only taken two classes before— one at Red Rocks of all places!
 Not only was the class size smaller than Red Rocks, I thought the instructor would find all the flaws in my flow.
 Plus, I am a full-figured woman so I certainly didn’t have any “yoga” clothes and what if everyone else in class looked like a lululemon model?
 I was intimidated, to say the least.

-So, I decided to try CorePower Yoga in Boulder.
-I know what you’re thinking: CorePower for your first in-studio class?
-But, I work in Boulder and I knew that the CorePower across the street offered a free week.
+So, I decided to try a yoga studio in Boulder.
 I had looked up the schedule beforehand and knew that the C1 class sounded like my best bet.
 For one thing, it wasn’t heated and the course description said that it was a “foundation-building yoga class that will work every muscle through movement and breath at a moderate, but intuitive pace.”

 I found a spot in the back of the class, a place where I wouldn’t have to make eye contact with myself in the mirrors.
 I unrolled my mat and took a seat.
 A bald man, around my age, took a seat on the mat at the front of the classroom facing the students.
 His name was (and is) Raj.
 Throughout the class, he picked up on all my cues of hesitation and would promptly head over to me without missing a beat.
 Raj would continue to instruct the others, but he showed me ways in which poses were more accessible in my body.
 I felt completely supported.
 He provided such a welcoming experience that I didn’t even realize I’d been sold on yoga.
 And believe it or not, four years later, I would complete Yoga Teacher Training under the tutelage of Raj!